 During the conversation, this executive shared his ideal Monday morning where, he comes to the office @ 9:00 AM, opens his mailbox to find out just one email that talks about, what kind of exceptions happened in the last 24-48 hours, what were the contributing factors behind it, what the coming week looks like, and what are the 3 prescriptive recommendations for him.
 This entire set of Insights should be articulated concisely and crisply in the email body with no PDFs, PPTs, and XLS as attachments.
-To have this Monday morning, I am ready to invest anything?
+To have this Monday morning, he was ready to invest anything!

 Being relevant and humane is the key here.
-As an analyst, if we look at the semantics behind the term Persona, it has always been perceived as Individualistic; however, in the real world, it’s often a fusion of Business Function Specific and Individual-focused, and that brings the confusion during the storytelling process.
+As an analyst, if we look at the semantics behind the term Persona, it has always been perceived as Individualistic; however, in the real world, it’s often a fusion of Business Function Specific and Individual-focused, and that brings confusion during the storytelling process.

 This differentiation is of utmost importance while designing the prototype of your dashboard/scorecard because, based on that, you would be shortlisting your measures, dimensions, data filters, default date/time granularity, and most importantly, the necessary column and row-level data security.
-In case of a CMO Dashboard for a B2B marketing team, the focus would be on the following key measures:
+In the case of a CMO Dashboard for a B2B marketing team, the focus would be on the following key measures:

 If your story is targeting the Individual (CMO) aspect of the Persona then, you need to be crystal clear about the Roles and Responsibilities of that Individual, their Department, their Weekly/ Monthly/ Quarterly KPIs, and most importantly, what is their definition of Actionability.
 Remember, by the end of the day, you want your Persona to trigger an optimization in collaboration with their team.
 If there is no trigger, then the story is just a GOOD-TO-KNOW factual observation.

-Being contextual means enriching your story in the dashboard with relativity, combining the core KPIs with adjacent measures, designing narratives by smartly positioning your KPIs, respecting the time-frame of the ongoing fiscal year, and factoring in the feedback shared during previous insights consumption.
+Being contextual means enriching your story in the dashboard with relativity, combining the core KPIs with adjacent measures, designing narratives by smartly positioning your KPIs, respecting the time frame of the ongoing fiscal year, and factoring in the feedback shared during previous insights consumption.

 For example, Enterprise BI Platforms (Tableau/ PowerBI/ Qlik), Chatbots, Voicebots, WhatsApp, and Search are the mediums that facilitate interactivity with the Personas and build on the story collaboratively.
-However, Email Notifications, SMS Notifications, PPTs, DOCs, and PDFs have the push-effect only because the objective is to push the insights to a broader audience with no opportunity for a real-time closed feedback loop.
+However, Email Notifications, SMS Notifications, PPTs, DOCs, and PDFs have the push effect only because the objective is to push the insights to a broader audience with no opportunity for a real-time closed feedback loop.
 So, it’s essential to understand the traits of each one of these mediums before we publish the insights.

-For example, if you are pushing your story to the mediums which have both push-n-pull effects, you can’t be Verbose.
-You need to focus more on articulating the facts and providing quick diagnostic insights because, both your canvas and attention time-span is short.
+If you are pushing your story to the mediums which have both push-n-pull effects, you can’t be Verbose.
+You need to focus more on articulating the facts and providing quick diagnostic insights because, both your canvas and your attention span are short.
 In the case of mediums that have push-effect only, you have an opportunity to be verbose but, the focus should be more on anomalies, causal factors, and making smarter predictions.

 Here are some essential tips for deciding what filters to choose for your dashboard: